More states finally paying $600 extra in unemployment aid

 Most other states have started to provide the extra federal jobless aid, though many did so only this week, nearly a month after businesses began shutting down across the country because of the coronavirus outbreak.
 At least 32 states will provide the extra federal benefits by the end of this week.
 California, the most populous state, provided its first extra payment on Sunday.

-But several large states — among them Washington, Colorado, Wisconsin and Nevada — were still struggling to process those payouts as of late Tuesday.
+But several large states — among them Washington, Colorado and Wisconsin — were still struggling to process those payouts as of late Tuesday.

 The disparity reflects the patchwork nature of America's unemployment benefits system: Benefits and eligibility rules vary sharply from state to state.
 And the slow and fitful distribution of payments points to the antiquated information technology that many states still rely upon for unemployment payments.
 Roughly two-thirds use a near-obsolete programming language, COBOL, that dates to the 1970s.